houzyk/houzyk/README.md

-- 👋 Hi, I’m Houzair.
-Front-End Engineer from Mauritius.
+- 👋 Hi, I’m Houzair, a Front-End Engineer from Mauritius.
-- 👀 I’m interested in Web Development and Machine Learning.
+- 👀 I’m interested in anything Front-End.
 - 💛 My favourite programming language is JS (Sorry, not sorry!).
 - ❔Ask me about: Logic, Theoretical Computer Science or the Philosophy of Mathematics.
 - 🌱 I’m currently learning the MERN stack.
-- 🤓 I'm currently working on an open-source platform for publishing Vanilla JS games (repo: rails-arhkade).
-- ✅ My last project was a Mauritius-focused Learning Management System (repo: rails-bateau).

 ![cover](https://user-images.githubusercontent.com/88334281/144393290-bfedbfe7-477b-48a8-8e70-1da74fc5c4a7.png)